Mosque in Sendling

 How long should I spend visiting?

-A visit can take anywhere from 30 minutes to a few hours, depending on your interest in engaging with the community and exploring the mosque.
+A visit can vary from 30 minutes to an hour, depending on your interest in exploring the mosque and participating in community activities.

 Is photography allowed?